Dust mite allergy

 Allergy skin test

-The drops are left on your skin for 15 minutes before your doctor or nurse observes your skin for signs of allergic reactions.
+Your doctor or nurse observes your skin for signs of allergic reactions after 15 minutes.
 If you're allergic to dust mites, you'll develop a red, itchy bump where the dust mite extract was pricked onto your skin.
 The most common side effects of these skin tests are itching and redness.
 These side effects usually go away within 30 minutes.

 Treatments and drugs

 The first treatment for controlling dust mite allergy is avoiding dust mites as much as possible.
-When you minimize your exposure to dust mites, you should expect to have allergic reactions that are less often or less severe.
+When you minimize your exposure to dust mites, you should expect fewer allergic reactions or the reactions should be less severe.
 However, it's impossible to completely eliminate dust mites from your environment.
 You may also need medications to control symptoms.

 Lifestyle and home remedies